durlabhjilegend-lgtm/SuitsEncoder/README.md

-This repo contains my collab notebook
+This repository contains the Collab Notebook that has the Jurius AI feature coded in it.